pydanny/pydanny.github.com/posts2014/04-05-pycon-beginners-guide.rst

 * Modern versions of Python:

     * Python 2.7 (mandatory)
-    * Python 3.3 (Rather mandatory for Python 3 work)
+    * Python 3.4 (Rather mandatory for Python 3 work)
-    * Python 3.4 (optional, but useful for Python 3 work)

 * Be ready with source control.
 You should have installed and possess working knowledge with:

     * Git.
-Make sure you have a GitHub account
+Really make sure you have a GitHub account
     * Mercurial.
-Make sure you have a BitBucket account.
+Useful to have a BitBucket account.

 * virtualenv_ and pip_ for all versions of Python.
 If you are using Python 3.4, you don't need to have them installed.